-- General Education I Credit Hours: 3.00 (satisfies Human Cultures: Behavioral/Social Science for core) - General Education II Credit Hours: 3.00 (satisfies Human Cultures: Humanities for core) - General Education III Credit Hours: 3.00 (satisfies Science, Technology & Society for core) - General Education IV Ethics and Policy Healthcare Selective Credit Hours: 3.00 (C- or better) - General Education V Credit Hours: 3.00 (30000+ level/Upper level) - General Education VI Credit Hours: 3.00 (30000+ level/Upper level) - General Education for Written & Oral Communication are met in First-Year Engineering Credit Hours: 6.00-7.00 - BME Undergraduate students must complete 24 credits of general education.
-General education courses are nontechnical courses that provide a broad education necessary to understand the impact of engineering solutions in a global, economic, environmental and societal context. - Many courses count for both General Education and University Core Curriculum (UCC) Foundational Learning Outcomes (FLO) but many do not.
+- BME Undergraduate students must complete 24 credits of general education.
+General education courses are non-technical courses that provide a broad education necessary to understand the impact of engineering solutions in a global, economic, environmental and societal context. - Many courses count for both General Education and University Core Curriculum (UCC) Foundational Learning Outcomes (FLO) but many do not.
 When choosing courses to fulfill these requirements, students will need to check both the UCC FLO course list and the BME Approved General Education Course List found below.